Campaign Director

 Location

 The Foundation offers a hybrid work arrangement, with flexibility to work remotely depending on operational requirements.
-The successful candidate must be able to commute to the Foundation’s Vancouver head office, located at 293 East 11th Ave., for donor meetings and events as required.
+The successful candidate must be able to commute to the Foundation’s Vancouver head office, located at 293 East 11th Avenue, for donor meetings and events as required.

 Territory Acknowledgement

-Coast Mental Health respectfully acknowledges that we provide services on the traditional, ancestral, and unceded territories of the Coast Salish Peoples, including the Katzie (q̓ íc̓ əy̓ ), Kwantlen (q̓ ʷɑ:n̓ ̓ƛən̓ ), Kwikwetlem (kʷikʷəƛ̓ əm), (Sḵwx̱wú7mesh), Semiahmoo (Semyome), Tsawwassen (Sc̓ əwaθən), and Tsleil-Waututh (səlilwətaɬ) First Nations.
+Coast Mental Health respectfully acknowledges that we provide services on the traditional, ancestral, and unceded territories of the Coast Salish Peoples, including the Katzie (q̓ íc̓ əy̓ ), Kwantlen (q̓ ʷɑ:n̓ ̓ƛən̓ ), Kwikwetlem (kʷikʷəƛ̓ əm),

 Diversity, Equity & Inclusion